sterlingmichel/Single-Team-Project/PAGE_TESTING.md

 - Login Page - It will provide the user the ability to authenticate to the application
 - Signup Page - It will allow the user to become a new authorize user to the application
 - Home Page - It will be the main page that will display a list of contact information
-- Search Page - This will be a popup page that allows the user to search for content
 - Edit/Add Page - It will allow the user to capture the new contact and edit it as well

 ## Parameters needed for the page